 Each rider must be at least 13 years old by check-in, be in good physical condition; weigh less than 250 lbs. dressed to ride; provide a current, completely filled out BSA physical; bring a signed Hold-Harmless Agreement, and have adequate horseback-riding experience, at least equivalent to earning the Horsemanship merit badge.
 (The merit badge is NOT required).

-The program is designed to be a unit activity for Boy Scouts, Girl Scouts, and Venture crews, but is also open to groups of registered adults and Scouters.
+The program is designed to be a unit activity for Boy Scouts, Girl Scouts, and Venture crews, but is also open to outside groups.